MrLogiousBanana/Desktops_needs_a_Rething/README.md

 - unread badges,
 - etc.

 What do developers do?
 They build their own.
 Telegram shows its own popups over the system ones.
 Discord has its own.
 Slack has its own.
 As a result, three different windows can appear in the same corner of the screen—each with different behavior, styling, and closing logic.
-No beauty, no consistency.
+No beauty, no consistency.<br><br>

 ### The tray problem